-System Response 2 Details Rev views System Response 2: By June, 2024, HHS will provide monthly engagement opportunities for community stakeholders that Formative Summative build relationships and fosters positive student outcomes.
+System Response 2 Details Reviews System Response 2: By June, 2025, HHS will provide monthly engagement opportunities for parent and community Formative Summative stakeholders that build relationships and fosters positive student outcomes.
 Indicators of Success: Formative: HHS Parent University will bring important topics to parents at least once per 9-week term.
 Parents of Emergent Bilingual students workshop opportunities.
 The campus PTO with newly elected officers and regular meetings will have an increased number of community and parent support.
 Increased number of Parent Newsletters that serve to inform and call to action.
-Summative: By December, 2023, PBIS will have established Student Tracker systems and data.
-By December, 2023, HHS will have a newly organized and functional PTO, with elected officers.
-Nov Jan Mar June By June, 2024, student engagement survey will show an overall increase in positive interactions with teachers by 5% By June, 2024, a minimum of 85% off all parent surveyed will show that they feel welcomed by staff and their students attend a safe and engaging school.
-Staff Responsible: Administrators, Counselors No Progress Continue/Modify X Discon tinue
+Summative: By December, 2024, PBIS will have established Student Tracker systems and data.
+By December, 2024, HHS will have a newly organized and functional PTO, with elected officers.
+By June, 2025, student engagement survey will show an overall increase in positive interactions with teachers by 5% By June, 2024, a minimum of 85% off all parent surveyed will show that they feel welcomed by staff and their students attend a safe and engaging school.
+Staff Responsible: Administrators, Counselors Nov Jan Mar June No Progress Accomplished Continue/Modify X Discon tinue